jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 ## Generating the GPG keys

-Here is a sample of the keys that I'm trying to generate.
+Here is a sample set of keys that I'm generating.
 The master key is reserved for key signing and certifying the sub-keys.
 There are distinct sub-keys for signing, encryption and authentication (SSH).

 ```
 pub  4096R/0x2896DB4A0E427716  created: 2015-04-15  expires: 2016-04-14  usage: SC